sferes2/sferes2/_sources/tutorial.rst.txt

 mirrors the architecture of the main sferes2 directory.

 Sferes2 contains some basic examples in the "examples" directory.
-For instance, let's check "ex:sub:`ea`.cpp", a basic single-objective optimization of parameters.
+For instance, let's check "ex_ea.cpp", a basic single-objective optimization of parameters.
 To launch the debug version, you should run:

 .. code:: shell